 Hypno-therapeutic Techniques: are amongst the most effective ways to reduce stress.
 They include identifying sources of stress, restructuring priorities, changing one's response to stress, and finding methods for managing and reducing stress.
 This approach may be particularly helpful when the source of stress is chronic pain or other chronic diseases.

-EFT, Emotional Freedom Techniques: are an extremely efficient way for people to resolve emotional issues, which may or may not be stress related.
-It is a method of tapping meridian points throughout the body which re distribute and realing our energy system.
+EFT, Emotional Freedom Techniques are an extremely efficient way for people to resolve emotional issues, which may or may not be stress-related.
+It is a method of tapping meridian points throughout the body which redistribute and realigning our energy system.
 It works by detaching thought (trigger) from emotion.
 Once a thought no longer accesses the trigger the emotion is not fired.

 Also note positive experiences, such as those that are mentally or physically refreshing or produce a sense of accomplishment.